Konrad Pellikan: Life

 He taught Hebrew, Greek, mathematics and cosmography at the Franciscan monastery of St. Katherina in Rouffach, in the upper Alsace.
 He subsequently taught at Pforzheim and Tübingen.
 There seems to have been at that time in southwest Germany a considerable amount of sturdy independent thought among the Franciscans; Pellikan himself became a Protestant very gradually, and without any such revulsion of feeling as marked Martin Luther's conversion.
 At Tübingen the future "apostate in three languages" was able to begin the study of Hebrew.
 He had no teacher and no grammar; but Paulus Scriptoris carried him a huge codex of the prophets on his own shoulders all the way from Mainz.

 He learned the letters from the transcription of a few verses in the Star of the Messiah of Petrus Niger, and, with a subsequent hint or two from Johannes Reuchlin, who also lent him the grammar of Moses Kimhi, made his way through the Bible for himself with the help of Jerome's Latin.
 In 1501 he became the first Christian to compose a Hebrew grammar.
 It was printed in 1503, and afterwards included in Reysch's Margarita philosophica.
 Hebrew remained a favorite study to the last.

 Pellikan became a priest in 1501 and following entered the Barfüsser convent in Basel in 1502.
-His four year stay in Basel was an infliential event, and he kept also contributing to the works of the Basel printers during his temporary departure.
+His four year stay in Basel was an influential event, and he kept also contributing to the works of the Basel printers during his temporary departure.
 In Basel he did much laborious work for Froben's editions, and came to the conclusion that the Church taught many doctrines of which the early doctors of Christianity knew nothing.
 He spoke his views frankly, but he disliked polemic; he found also more toleration than might have been expected, even after he became active in circulating Luther's books.
 Thus, supported by the civic authorities, he remained guardian of the convent of his order at Basel from 1519 until 1524, and even when he had to give up his post, remained in the monastery for two years.
 In 1523, he was appointed professor for theology in the University of Basel.
-He lectures concerned the Genesis and Salomon in the Old Testament.
-At length, when the position was becoming quite untenable, in 1526, he followed a call from Zwingli to become a professor of Greek and Hebrew at the Carolinum.
+His lectures concerned the Genesis and Salomon in the Old Testament.
+At length, when the position was becoming quite untenable, in 1526, he followed a call from Zwingli to become a professor of Greek and Hebrew at the Carolinum in Zürich.
 Formally throwing off his monk's habit, Pellikan entered on a new life.
 Here he remained until his death on 6 April 1556.